worktipsdev/loki-messenger-android-service/protobuf/README.md

 ```

 This will compile and build the binary at `PATH TO A DIRECTORY` which you specified in the `./configure` command.
-Next you need to move it to your local bin
+Next you need to move it to your local bin:
 ```
 cd <PATH WHERE YOU INSTALLED PROTOBUF 2.5>/bin chmod +x ./protoc